Software Alternatives, Accelerators & Startups

 • How do I merge python code with html and css.

 Fullstackpython.com is a great resource for getting from zero to hero with Python web development.
 Recommend you read the Flask page here: https://www.fullstackpython.com/flask.html then follow links on that page, and just start learning the concepts, get the helllo world examples working, work to understand what's going on and why all the parts are needed.
-Source: almost 2 years ago
+Source: over 2 years ago

 • Need help as a wanna be python developer.